Nils Frahm Live Rig Tour

 In which Tony meets Nils Frahm and his Junos and RE-501s, and Nils meets a Soundgas Binson, and The Magic Typewriter…

 UPDATE: since this was published we also met Nils in Manchester.
 Scroll to the bottom for a couple of new videos from that trip.
-And then we followed that up by taking him up on his invitation to visit him at Funkhaus in Berlin – read all bout our Berlin Trilogy now.
+We then followed that up by taking him up on his invitation to visit him at Funkhaus in Berlin – read all bout our Berlin Trilogy now.

 Barely a day goes by when I don’t consider how lucky we are to live and work in the hills of Derbyshire; beautiful countryside, peaceful villages, miles away from the noise and pollution of urban life.
 But being a hundred-plus miles from London does have its disadvantages: we miss most of the one-off gigs and special events that tend to only happen in the metropolis.
 Not so this month: a week ago last Friday I got to hang out with Mike D, Adrock and Mixmaster Mike at the brilliant and funny Beastie Boys Book event, courtesy of our good friend and customer, Phillipe Zdar of Cassius/La Funk Mob (who produced their album ‘Hot Sauce Committee Part Two’ and had just been recording Hot Chip at his Motorbass Studio in Paris).
 And last Wednesday we were back in London at the Eventim Apollo to meet Nils Frahm before his second London show.
 So much for the quiet life…